jubalh/nudoku/README.md

 ### openSUSE ###

+For Leap 42.1 and Tumbleweed nudoku is in the official repositories.
-Add the games repository and install nudoku via zypper.
-For 13.2 this can be done via:
+On 13.2 you need to add the the games repository and install nudoku via zypper.

 ```
 zypper ar http://download.opensuse.org/repositories/games/openSUSE_13.2/ games